-Consumer-driven holidays and kids who are more concerned with stuff than other people seem to have become more commonplace in recent years.
-Research shows that I’m not the only one bothered by such behavior either.
-Many surveys show that a large majority of people think that more kids in general, or their own kids in particular, act too spoiled and materialistic.
+Consumer-driven holidays and kids who are more concerned with stuff than other people have become more commonplace in recent years.
+It bothers me, and it should bother you.
+In fact, research shows that a large majority of people think that more kids in general, or their own kids in particular, act too spoiled and materialistic.

-That said, I think consumerism + kids is an important issue to share facts about, especially for parents interested in raising kids who value more than stuff.
-So, here are some facts about the growing problem of materialistic behavior in kids.
+That said, I think consumerism + kids is an important issue to share facts about, especially for parents interested in raising kids who value other humans more than stuff.
+That said, below are some facts about the growing problem of materialistic behavior in kids.

-You may not like it, or want to admit that materialistic, spoiled kids are a problem, but research shows that this is a very real and growing problem, both here in the U.S. and elsewhere.
+You may not like it, or want to admit that materialistic kids are a problem, but research shows that this is a very real and growing problem, both here in the U.S. and elsewhere.

 - National surveys show most parents feel like they’re raising overly selfish kids.
 80% of respondents in a recent AOL/Time Warner poll said kids in America are more spoiled than kids of ten or fifteen years ago, while 2/3 of all parents admitted that their kids are indeed too spoiled.

 - A study in the spring of 2007 reported an increase of narcissism (caring much more about oneself than others) of 30% over the past twenty years.

 - According to a national survey commissioned by the Center for a New American Dream, American children aged 12 to 17 will ask their parents for products they have seen advertised an average of nine times until the parents finally give in, with 55% of kids saying their parents will eventually give in.
 Worse, among 12- to 13-year-olds, 62% say that buying certain products makes them feel better about themselves.